310mc/https-310mc.github.io-tl/source/_posts/biblio.md

 {% endbubble %}

 {% bubble Hajime %}
 Is that so?
 What would you like your hairstyle to be, mister?
 Would you like a bit of trimming\~?
-Juuust kidding\~♪
+Just kidding\~♪
 {% endbubble %}

 {% bubble Keito %}